+UW Cherry Blossoms parking is free if you go on the righ days.
 If you head to UW to see the Cherry Blossoms on the weekend, you can park for free on Saturdays after 12pm & all day Sunday.
 You will need to pay to park around campus at the other times, so make sure to check out information about the parking rates and the best places to park around campus.
 We parked near the Burke Museum on campus & then walked to the Quad from there.

-More Places to Visit::
+More Places to Visit Nearby::

 - University Book Store – The University Book Store is a large bookstore that we always enjoy checking out, especially if you want to get any Husky gear.
 When we were there last year in March, we did find the best price we’d seen on Husky jersey’s – as low as $25 after sales.
 So, you never know what you’ll find.